 - Engineering Elective

-Students must successfully complete a capstone project (6 credits) during the final six months of the program, based on a real-world problem often identified in the companies where they work.
+Students must successfully complete a capstone project (6 credits) during the final year of the program, based on a real-world problem often identified in the companies where they work.
 The corporate-oriented capstone project encompasses the broad integrative aspects of new product development.
 It synthesizes, increases, and demonstrates the student’s understanding and knowledge of previous program material and underscores the behaviors essential to product development leadership.

 The capstone project provides immediate benefits to sponsoring organizations and is an excellent opportunity for students to gain visibility and recognition.
 View previous capstone projects.